deslicer/dev1666/set-up-your-mcp-server-for-splunk.md

 cp env.lab .env
 ```

-This creates a `.env` file with default configuration values.
-Open `.env` in your editor and update the Splunk password (SPLUNK_PASSWORD) with your actual values before proceeding.

 ### 2.3 Run the MCP server

 Run this to start the MCP server locally in the background (detached), auto‑starting the MCP Inspector when available:
+You need to provide the splunk password through the prompt.
+(SPLUNK_PASSWORD)

 ```bash
 uv run mcp-server --local --detached